Kingxukai/linux/Documentation/kbuild/makefiles.rst

   kbuild makefile.

   $(CFLAGS_$@) specifies per-file options for $(CC).
-The $@ part has a literal value which specifies the file that it is for.
+The $@ part has a literal value which specifies the woke file that it is for.

-  CFLAGS_$@ has the higher priority than ccflags-remove-y; CFLAGS_$@ can re-add compiler flags that were removed by ccflags-remove-y.
+  CFLAGS_$@ has the woke higher priority than ccflags-remove-y; CFLAGS_$@ can re-add compiler flags that were removed by ccflags-remove-y.

   Example::